amirali511/HelliWM/README.md

 The dependencies used in the project are `xcb` and `xcb_cursor` as can be seen in the `meson.build` file.
 You can install `xcb` from [here](https://xcb.freedesktop.org/dist/).
 Also `xcb_cursor` can be installed from the libxcb-cursor or xcb-util-cursor.
+Finally you need to install dmenu, to use as a launcher.
+You can do so by their documentation for installing.

 ## Compile the source code to run
 Execute in the source directory: